Unleashing the Potential of Bilingual Children through Collaborative Partnerships

 ‘Community languages’ refer to a wide range of languages that exist alongside the dominant national language(s), and are often used at home, among cultural/religious groups or within diaspora communities.
 In the UK context, community languages include, for example, Arabic, Bengali, Catalan, Cantonese, Farsi, Greek, Gujarati, Hebrew, Hindi, Hungarian, Italian, Lithuanian, Japanese, Korean, Mandarin, Persian, Polish, Portuguese, Punjabi, Russian, Spanish, Somali, Swahili, Tamil, Turkish, Urdu, Yoruba, among many others.
 In Cambridge, there are 33 community-led language schools/programmes operating on weekends and serving more than 2000 bilingual children in the region.

 Research in this field emerges in response to transnational migration and increasing needs of immigrant communities to preserve their heritage languages and cultures.
 In a broad sense, relevant research has been conducted under different names, such as 'asset language' in England, ‘community language’ in Australasia and the UK, 'home language' in Africa, 'heritage language' in the Americas, 'mother tongue' in Asia, 'migration language' in Europe, and 'refugee language' in conflict zones.
 In the UK, community language education has become an important field of research in recent years.
-There is a need for a dedicated initiative to look at the education of bilingual children at home, school, in the community, and to support them to maintain their languages across the lifespan.
+There is a need for a dedicated initiative to look at the education and experience of bilingual children, and to support them to maintain their languages across the lifespan.

 Vision

-To establish a Local Home-School-Community-University Partnership and a World Heritage Language Consortium to promote the benefits of multilingualism for education, integration and wellbeing of migrant-background children and youth.
+To establish a Local Community Partnership, a Regional Support Network, and a Global Research Consortium to promote the benefits of multilingualism for education, integration and wellbeing of heritage-background children and youth.

 Aims